 When you file your taxes, the hope is often that you can get the most possible money back.
 And the Earned Income Tax Credit (EITC) may be able to help.

-In addition, note that your investment income must be $3,500 or less for the year to qualify for this credit.
+Note that your investment income must be $3,650 or less for the year to qualify for this credit.

 If you have questions about your specific situation, use the EITC Assistant on the IRS website to determine your eligibility.

 Certain taxpayers aren’t required to file a tax return.
-Yet even if you don’t owe the IRS or aren’t required to file, the EITC could make it worth your while to file.
+Yet even if you don’t owe the IRS or aren’t required to file, the EITC could make it worth your while to do the paperwork.

 People who file and claim the EITC will have to play a waiting game with the IRS.

 “If you claimed the Earned Income Tax Credit (EITC) or the Additional Child Tax Credit (ACTC), your refund may be delayed.
 You can expect to get your refund as soon as the first week of March.”

 The March deadline is optimistic even if you filed online, opted for direct deposit and the IRS found no issues with your return.
 So your wait could potentially be longer depending on how you chose to file.